 Notes: One of the best for supporting pollinators while providing a beautiful late season flower show with anise-scented foliage.

-Native to NH, CT, MA, NY and upper Midwest: Biota of North America Program (BONAP) – North American Plant Atlas (NAPA).
+Introduced and naturalized in NH, CT, MA, NY, native to upper Midwest: Biota of North America Program (BONAP) – North American Plant Atlas (NAPA).